swapnilsharma102004/webknot-assignment/README.md

 ---

 ## Reflection
-The project gave me an opportunity to apply my Spring Boot knowledge while also practicing full-stack development with React and PostgreSQL.
-Although I leveraged code generation tools to speed up the setup, I ensured that I understood the flow, made necessary edits, and handled key challenges like CORS.
+The project allowed me to use my Spring Boot knowledge and practice full-stack development with React and PostgreSQL.
+I used code generation tools to speed up the setup.
+However, I made sure to understand the flow, make necessary edits, and address key challenges like CORS.

-This approach helped me deliver a working solution within the given timeline while keeping it scalable for future improvements.
+This method helped me deliver a working solution on time while keeping it scalable for future improvements.